 But the fans were vastly out-numbered by those who were either indifferent to the puzzle, or were actively annoyed by it.

-Among the occasional gems, numerous puzzles were broadcast that were not fit for Radio 4, either because they were too complicated to grasp in a single listen, or too infantile, or in many cases because they contained errors.
+Among the occasional gems, numerous puzzles were broadcast that were not fit for Radio 4, either because they were too complicated to grasp in a single listen, or too basic, or in many cases because they contained errors.
 But perhaps the biggest flaw was that the presenters clearly didn't care about the puzzles, and usually read them out in a dismissive tone.

 Today now has a new editor, and one of her first acts seems to have been to axe the puzzle.